|

 The accusations include having sexual encounters with the unnamed former staffer while she worked for him and assaulting her while she was under the influence of alcohol on two occasions.

-CNN released its own report Friday after the Chronicle, revealing similar accusations against Swalwell from three other women, including allegedly sending them unsolicited explicit messages or nude images.
+CNN released its own report Friday after the Chronicle, revealing misconduct accusations against Swalwell from three other women, including allegedly sending them unsolicited explicit messages or nude images.

 While Swalwell maintains his innocence, key figures within his campaign, competitors in the governor’s race, and organizations that endorsed him began issuing statements Friday denouncing the alleged behaviors and withdrawing their support for the campaign.